noahkw/acmetk/docs/configuration.rst

 Dummy Solver
 ------------

-The :class:`~acme_broker.client.challenge_solver.DummySolver` is a mock solver mainly used in testing and does not require any configuration.
+The :class:`~acmetk.client.challenge_solver.DummySolver` is a mock solver mainly used in testing and does not require any configuration.
 However, it should not be used in production as it does not actually solve any challenges, it only logs its "attempts" and pauses execution for a second.